NVIDIA-AI-IOT/deepstream_reference_apps/README.md

-# YOLO Implementation on Nvidia GPU - for TensorRT and DeepStream SDK #
+# YOLO Implementation on Nvidia GPU - for TensorRT 5 and DeepStream SDK 3.0 #

 ## Installing Pre-requisites: ##

-If the target platform is a dGPU, download and install DeepStream 2.0.
+If the target platform is a dGPU, download and install DeepStream 3.0.
 For Tegra platforms, flash your device with Jetpack 3.3 and install Deepstream 1.5.

 Install GStreamer pre-requisites using:
    `sudo apt-get install libgstreamer-plugins-base1.0-dev libgstreamer1.0-dev`

 Install Google flags using:
    `sudo apt-get install libgflags-dev`

 To use just the stand alone trt-yolo-app, Deepstream Installation can be skipped.
-However CUDA 9.2 and TensorRT 4.x should be installed.
+However CUDA 10.0 and TensorRT 5 should be installed.
+See [Note](https://github.com/vat-nvidia/deepstream-plugins#note) for additional installation caveats.

 ## Setup ##